Table of contents:

 Iām pretty excited about āsoil blocksā for starting seeds indoors.
 (And since a number of seeds need warmth (but not light) to germinate, Iāve repurposed my mini fridge and temperature control setup from Inkbird for Fermented Kimchi: easy, healthy, delicious and sauerkraut for germination since I needed to put a small heater in there for winter fermentsāit might be perfect!).
 Iāll then keep them at room temperature indoors within a few inches of a full spectrum 5500 lumen LED shop light.
 (This one from Walmart is cheap and readily available and can link to others if I scale up.)

-If you order seeds, I highly recommend storing them in a binder (youāre supposed to keep them dark and cool and dry, so maybe you can layer that on top, while keeping this organizational format ā e.g. by putting the binder in a bin with silica packets or something)
+If you order seeds, I highly recommend storing them in a binder (youāre supposed to keep them dark and cool and dry, so maybe you can put the binder someplace like that, while keeping this organizational format ā e.g. by putting the binder in a bin with silica packets or something)

 These binder pages are perfect.
 Theyāre 3.5āx5ā and hold 4 packets per page vertically.
 I have four different sized seed packets and all but the lumpiest peas fit just fine. (they also come in a pack of 100 pages, but that seemed like overkill for where Iām at š ).